Beegood-b/sass-7-1-architecture/README.md

 ### Usage Instructions for `@forward`

 The `@forward` directive in SCSS is used to re-export styles from one module to another.
 This is particularly useful in the `_index.scss` files for organizing and managing styles across your project.

-In each `_index.scss` file, you can forward styles from other files in the same folder.
-Here’s how to manage it:

 **In each `_index.scss` file**, use `@forward` to include the styles from the other SCSS files in that folder.
 For example, in `abstracts/_index.scss`: